junebash/junebash.com/_posts/2020-01-26-atomic-property-wrappers.md

 - We've added the `@propertyWrapper` keyword immediately before the declaration of our type
 - We've renamed some variables (`_value` to `value`, `value` to `wrappedValue`)

 That's it!
-Now you might be thinking, "Okay Jon, but now I have to type *even more* characters every time I access it; `.wrappedValue` has 8 more key-presses than `.value`![^2] Why would you do that to me?!"
+Now you might be thinking, "Okay June, but now I have to type *even more* characters every time I access it; `.wrappedValue` has 8 more key-presses than `.value`![^2] Why would you do that to me?!"

 Fear not, my dear, lazy reader.
 Firstly, `@propertyWrapper` is sort of like a protocol that requires a non-private var `.wrappedValue`, so we're required to use that name exactly.